filodb/FiloDB/doc/sharding.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # FiloDB

+## Data Sharding

+Incoming data samples are divided into shards, typically by the ingestion source such as Apache Kafka, where 1 shard == 1 partition.
+Currently the total number of shards must be a power of two, such as 128 or 256.
+Right now, the number of partitions in a Kafka topic should match the number of shards.

+Each shard is wholly stored and contained within one FiloDB node.
+A central cluster coordinator running on one of the FiloDB nodes (the `NodeClusterActor` and `ShardManager` classes) allocates shards to individual FiloDB nodes.

+The total number of shards for a cluster is not currently changeable, it must be configured properly when sizing a cluster initially.
+The number of nodes in a FiloDB cluster can come and go, and shard assignments may change when a node is introduced or fails and/or leaves the cluster.
+Since a shard must fit within one node, typically one would allocate many more shards than the expected cluster size.
+For example, we might allocate 256 shards to a cluster expected to be around 32 nodes on average.
+This allows for some dynamic growth in the cluster size without a huge impact on the number of shards on any node.

+## The Shard Key

+Both the ingestion gateway and the query layer must agree on the same strategy for deriving the shards from incoming records and query requests.
+This is done using a "shard key" composed of specific columns and/or keys/tags from a `MapColumn`.
+For example, for Prometheus schema data, we might decide to use the keys `__name__` (the metric name) and `job` to form the shard key.

+What the above means is that

+1. On ingest, the `__name__` and `job` are used to decide (in combination with other "partition key" fields) the specific shard / Kafka partition that data goes into
+2. On query, both `__name__` and `job` must be present as filters and is used to form the range of shards to direct queries at.

+## Spread, or How to Avoid Hotspotting

+The **spread** determines how many shards a given shard key is mapped to.
+The number of shards is equal to 2 to the power of the spread.
+It is used to manage how widely specific shard keys (such as applications, the job, or metrics) are distributed.
+For example, if one job or metric has a huge number of series, one can assign a higher spread to it to avoid hotspotting.
+(The management of spreads for individual shard keys is not currently included in the open source offering).

 ## Shard Coordination
 FiloDB Clients enable users to set up new datasets as needed.
 Internally clients send a `SetupDataset` command